prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/travis/01-basic-setup.md

 # Conclusion

 That's it, you are done.
 You now know how to setup a basic `Prancer` test in **Travis CI**.

-Things to remember:

-1. **Prancer** exits with a proper exit code regarding success or failure.
-This means that any CI server, not just **Travis CI**, will catch the error code and stop right there if it receives an exit code that is not 0.
-2. Running **Prancer** from a CI doesn't do anything else than if you ran it from your machine, you still need to build your tests and ensure they work beforehand.
-3. Running tests without saving the artifacts of the tests, mostly when there are failures, will make it harder to figure out what failed.
-Read on the next tutorials to learn how to save your artifacts for later review.

 Thank you for completing this tutorial on **Prancer**.